chetan288/cineflix/README.md

 ### Prerequisites

-Before you begin, ensure you have met the following requirements:
+before you begin, ensure you have met the following requirements:

 * [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.